OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 ### Problem 13

 Identify possible threats.
 For each category of information that you deem sensitive, you should identify what kinds of threats are present.
-While you should be wary of third parties trying to steal your information, you should also watch out for insider threats, such as negligent employees and disgruntled workers.
+While you should be wary of third parties trying to steal your information, you should also watch out for insider threats, such as negligent employees and disgruntled workers. **OpSec is generally more of a failure than the technology!**

 > [Keep your friends close, and your enemies closer.](https://en.wiktionary.org/wiki/keep_your_friends_close,_and_your_enemies_closer#:~:text=Proverb,wreak%20havoc%20in%20one's%20life.)